timchilders/alltrails/README.md

 * Null hypothesis: difficulty rating, hike length or total elevation gain have no effect on hike rating.
 * one-tailed so setting alpha threshold to 0.025/2 to account for overtesting of first test.
 (0.025 for elevation and length)

-*Popular hikes (most reviews) feature waterfalls and wildflowers.*
+*High rated hikes feature waterfalls and wildflowers.*

 * Null hypothesis: popular hikes have no distinctive features.
-* Testing hypothesis on two features so alpha threshold is 0.025/2
+* Testing hypothesis on two features so alpha threshold is 0.025

 **1st Hypothesis:** *More difficult trails are rated higher.*